celerityXD/DiscordHook-Reversal/README.md

 ## Infos:

--> Sigs of commenly used DiscordHook functions such as Present & GetAsyncKeyState
+-> Sigs of commonly used DiscordHook functions such as Present & GetAsyncKeyState

 ## Sigs & Offsets